Tavh/customer-platform/README.md

 - `customer-frontend` - A simple react application that allows for purchasing and viewing purchased items, deployed independently.

+## Deployment
 To Deploy the platoform, only docker is required:

-1. Clone this repository with
+1. Clone this repository
 2. Navigate to /docker-compose
-3. If you're running an ARM CPU, run:
+3. If you're using an ARM CPU, run:
 ```
 export DOCKER_DEFAULT_PLATFORM=linux/amd64
 ```
-4. Run the following command
+4. Run the docker-compose file:

 ```
 docker-compose up -d --build